Turtle Patient 178: Leonardo, Sub-Adult Olive Ridley

 The Adoptive Parents

-Leonardo has kindly been adopted by Vitoria, by Gill, Mike & Guy, Corina, Manuela Mair, Isabelle Pöhler, for Elisabeth & Norbert by Karolin, by Sabine & Michael Abelem Christine Küper, Ingrid & Manfred, by Sarah, for Thomas & Natalie by Falko Sperling, by Louis, Maëva, Audrey, Hervé, Eliane & André, Claudi & Tom Miller, Jon, Turtlee Green, Anna Waite, for Max by Claire Martin & Max Luehrs, for The Ernst Family by Patricia D Gorton, by Nadine, for Frank by Anja Bogen, for Sabrina by Hardy, by Andreas Bauer, for Diana by Victoria Kiely, by Ulrike, for Simon by Holly Shapter, for chistopher by Dara, by Knox Vega, for Colton by Courtney Berg, for Marshall Ducote & Family by Denise Ducote, by Susie & Benji, for Brooke by Pamela Stefancic, by Nadia Villarreal, for Sharon by Samuel Mongelluzzo, for Kate by Katie O’Grady, by Melissa Zarf, for Teresa, Carmen & Natalie by Sandra, by Nash Ozolin, by Harlow & Elizabeth, fro Asher by Courtney Relyea, by Cate, by Isabelle Tamara & Jonas Altvater, for Zissou by Joshua, by Ana & Álvaro, Maggie, Maike, Bruce, Jamie Harrhy, Abbey, Alexandra, Vicky Word, for Patricia by Kim Hyde, fro Dad & Brooke by Julian Shepherd, by Mitchell Dudas, James, for Stephen, for Alexa by Tred Hulse, for Ryder & Rory by Jessica Walter, by Harper Smith, Marie Baker, Cody Iserman, Vivienne R Strate, Julea & Justin, Kathryn Stewart, Michelle Washington, Sydney Brengel, Makenzie Cryer, Barbara Douglas, for Jaden by Kristy Noel, by Collin & Deborah, Sarah, for Joey, by Lynn Peter, for Amanda by Amy Carder, for Charlotte, for Adeline by Douglas Thornton, by Erin & Nell Mary, by David Adair, Lara, Darcy, for Flynn by Erica Cozad, by Alexa, Sienna Reif, Andrea Rosado, Oliver Pires Santos, Janet Fiore, for Penn by Jennifer Blaha, by James Stage, Echo Dimitri, Brooke, Amber, Helena, Adrianna, for Julie & Michael by Nicola, by Rhianna, by Ella & Iestyn Spear Essery, for Asta by Lau, by Bradley, Gwenno & Sam, Biagio, Blair Bowers, Henry, Brendan Watkins, Haley, for Rachael by Adam Ross, by Sandra Gans, Kathi Sommer, Brody Powell, for Jaxon by Julie Harris, for Amber by Jan Novotny, by Cayla, Averi Fernandez, for Emma by Marc, for Lisa by Stephan, for Alex by Lora, by Liam, Terry, Amelia, Kevin Klein, Rémi Chauvet, for Lavinia by Marius Husar-Vastag, Grace, Tadhg Fay, Biagio, for Josh by Jerry, by Katherine Zhong, Dominga De Lucia, for Jake by Emily Cruse, by Klynn, Luis, Davian, Peyton, Christopher & Piper, Kimberly J Jacobson, Emma, Thomas Haines & Amy Fanning, Paula, Thom Verhagen, Kirsten, Missi Anne O’Connell, Joyce Cooper, Amy Siviglia, James Jeffery & Chris Harris, for Sami & Emily by Lisa Fosnot, and by Sam.
+Leonardo has kindly been adopted by Vitoria, by Gill, Mike & Guy, Corina, Manuela Mair, Isabelle Pöhler, for Elisabeth & Norbert by Karolin, by Sabine & Michael Abelem Christine Küper, Ingrid & Manfred, by Sarah, for Thomas & Natalie by Falko Sperling, by Louis, Maëva, Audrey, Hervé, Eliane & André, Claudi & Tom Miller, Jon, Turtlee Green, Anna Waite, for Max by Claire Martin & Max Luehrs, for The Ernst Family by Patricia D Gorton, by Nadine, for Frank by Anja Bogen, for Sabrina by Hardy, by Andreas Bauer, for Diana by Victoria Kiely, by Ulrike, for Simon by Holly Shapter, for chistopher by Dara, by Knox Vega, for Colton by Courtney Berg, for Marshall Ducote & Family by Denise Ducote, by Susie & Benji, for Brooke by Pamela Stefancic, by Nadia Villarreal, for Sharon by Samuel Mongelluzzo, for Kate by Katie O’Grady, by Melissa Zarf, for Teresa, Carmen & Natalie by Sandra, by Nash Ozolin, by Harlow & Elizabeth, fro Asher by Courtney Relyea, by Cate, by Isabelle Tamara & Jonas Altvater, for Zissou by Joshua, by Ana & Álvaro, Maggie, Maike, Bruce, Jamie Harrhy, Abbey, Alexandra, Vicky Word, for Patricia by Kim Hyde, fro Dad & Brooke by Julian Shepherd, by Mitchell Dudas, James, for Stephen, for Alexa by Tred Hulse, for Ryder & Rory by Jessica Walter, by Harper Smith, Marie Baker, Cody Iserman, Vivienne R Strate, Julea & Justin, Kathryn Stewart, Michelle Washington, Sydney Brengel, Makenzie Cryer, Barbara Douglas, for Jaden by Kristy Noel, by Collin & Deborah, Sarah, for Joey, by Lynn Peter, for Amanda by Amy Carder, for Charlotte, for Adeline by Douglas Thornton, by Erin & Nell Mary, by David Adair, Lara, Darcy, for Flynn by Erica Cozad, by Alexa, Sienna Reif, Andrea Rosado, Oliver Pires Santos, Janet Fiore, for Penn by Jennifer Blaha, by James Stage, Echo Dimitri, Brooke, Amber, Helena, Adrianna, for Julie & Michael by Nicola, by Rhianna, by Ella & Iestyn Spear Essery, for Asta by Lau, by Bradley, Gwenno & Sam, Biagio, Blair Bowers, Henry, Brendan Watkins, Haley, for Rachael by Adam Ross, by Sandra Gans, Kathi Sommer, Brody Powell, for Jaxon by Julie Harris, for Amber by Jan Novotny, by Cayla, Averi Fernandez, for Emma by Marc, for Lisa by Stephan, for Alex by Lora, by Liam, Terry, Amelia, Kevin Klein, Rémi Chauvet, for Lavinia by Marius Husar-Vastag, Grace, Tadhg Fay, Biagio, for Josh by Jerry, by Katherine Zhong, Dominga De Lucia, for Jake by Emily Cruse, by Klynn, Luis, Davian, Peyton, Christopher & Piper, Kimberly J Jacobson, Emma, Thomas Haines & Amy Fanning, Paula, Thom Verhagen, Kirsten, Missi Anne O’Connell, Joyce Cooper, Amy Siviglia, James Jeffery & Chris Harris, for Sami & Emily by Lisa Fosnot, by Sam, Casey & Liam Dickson, Elena Bauer, Jennifer Bryant, and by Emily & Zilong.

 Leonardo is a sub-adult olive ridley turtle found entangled in a large ghost net in Lhaviyani Atoll.
 He has severe exposure of his left humerus bone and an extensive skin infection all around his shoulders, face and neck.
 He is very underweight and weak but he still has some fight left in him.
 Thankfully, his other three flippers are OK.
 Once we have stabilised him, we will take him to surgery to remove the remains of his humerus bone.